Call Us

 Diagnosing PTSD usually involves a joint effort among qualified healthcare professionals, who specialise in mental health and trauma-related conditions.

-The diagnosis process will usually begin with your GP, who will be able to provide an initial assessment.
+The diagnosis process will usually begin with your GP, who'll be able to provide an initial assessment.
 Your GP can then refer you to specialists, including psychiatrists and clinical psychologists, who will be able to formally assess and diagnose you with PTSD.

 This multidisciplinary approach means you’ll get an accurate evaluation of your symptoms and a tailored treatment plan, should that be the next step for you.